 Here is how it works:

 The system works differently depending on your plan choice.
 There are four different plans which we’re not going to get into in this article:

 - Classic, and

-In this example we’ll give you a quick rundown on the Purple and Classic options.
+In this example, we’ll give you a quick rundown on the Purple and Classic options.

-First, you install the DQ-Track system into each of the vehicles concerned.
+Firstly, you install the DQ-Track system into each of the vehicles concerned.
 If you have two primary drivers then there need to be two different cars insured on your schedule.
 When they install the DQ-Track system into your car, you will at the same time receive a Vitality Drive card.